tecknight/comfy_model_html/README.md

- make_model_html.py
+# make_model_html.py
- this program reads the **sage_cache.json**, pulls more data from civitai, then writes out models that hava a lastused timestamp to a sqlite3 database in memory it writes out models that do not have a last used timestamp to internal dictionaries.
-It then uses these data sources to create 2 html files.
+ this program reads the **sage_cache.json**, pulls more data from civitai, then writes out models that have a lastused timestamp to a sqlite3 database in memory. it then writes out models that do not have a last used timestamp to internal dictionaries in memory.
+It uses these data sources to create 2 html files:
  - **loras.html** contains all comfyui loras starting with the most recently used
  - **xpoints.html** contains all comfyUI checkpoints starting with the most recently used
  here is an example: <https://aiartalley.com/xpoints.html>

  The format and composition of the html tables can be customized as follows You can customize the output table format completely.
- You can add fields, remove fields, change the column order, whatever you like
+ You can add fields, remove fields, change the column order, whatever you like.
  Number indicates which column in table, zero means do not include this field If you need 10 or more columns use hex (A = 10, B = 11, etc)
  A 14 character formatted string can be passed as a shell parameter: